Company formation in Switzerland

 - Having an operational corporate bank account in a foreign bank is permitted

-Standard initial share capital requirements are as follows:
+Standard share capital requirements upon formation:

-- GmbH – 20,000 CHF (approx. 19,668 EUR) which must be transferred to a Swiss bank account
+- GmbH – CHF 20,000 (approximately EUR 19,668), of which the amount needs to be transferred onto a Swiss bank account

 Tax System in Switzerland